-Have you bounced around from office-to-office hoping to be fixed or healed, are frustrated with the results, and losing hope it’s something you’re just going to have to deal with?
+Have you bounced around from office to office hoping to be fixed or healed, are frustrated with the results, and you think it’s something you’re just going to have to deal with?

 We successfully solve most muscle and joint complaints regardless of previous diagnosis and imaging studies.

-If we believe we cannot help you or you’re not comfortable starting the plan we present, there is absolutely no obligation to begin treatment.
+If we believe we’re not the right provider for you or you’re not comfortable starting the plan we present, there is absolutely NO obligation to begin treatment.